dicksonorengo/desktop_apps_project_4_Modeling-and-simulation/README.md

 # Documentation for desktop (simulation )
 This repository contains source files for the work-in-progress

-The documentation are located in a separate repository at
+The documentation are located in a separate repository
 </br ></br ></br ></br ></br ></br ></br ></br ></br ></br ></br >